kaser-taylor/higgs-pipeline/Learning-resources/feauture-construction-code.md

 def p4(o):
     return vec.obj(pt=o.pt, eta=o.eta, phi=o.phi, mass=ak.fill_none(o.m if "m" in o.fields else 0, 0))

+# line 90-92 explanation

+Earlier in our code we registerd the awkward arrays as records.
+This line of code takes those awkward arrays and turns them into lorentz vectors

+# line 94-97

 lep4 = vec.obj(pt=lep.pt, eta=lep.eta, phi=lep.phi, mass=0)  # approx massless
 tau4 = p4(tau)
 j14  = p4(j1)
 j24  = p4(j2)

+# line 94-97 explanation

+This line ensures that all of our values can be bassed into the p4 functions above in a safe manner even if there is missing data.

+# line 99-102

 # Helper
 def dphi(phi1, phi2):
     d = phi1 - phi2
     return np.arctan2(np.sin(d), np.cos(d))

+# line 99-102 explanation

+This helper function allows use to subtract angles in relation to a circle by limiting it to -pi to pi.
+This is important because if you just subract angles regularly with a function like a1 - a2 a1 = pi and a2 = -pi then you get an answer around 2 pi.
+This adds bounds to ensure we get a true angle difference closer to pi.
+The atlas detector is essentially a massive cyclinder of smaller detectors surrounding the particle beam so when we are working with azimuthal angles it is like working with a circle.

+# line 104-118

 # PRI_*
 PRI_lep_pt  = lep.pt